Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/captures.md

 After having created a new quiz, we would like to test the page where the user has been redirected.
-This is really simple and can be achieved with a [header capture]: on the response to the POST creation request, we are going to capture the [`Location`] header, which indicates the redirection url target, and use it to go to the next page.
+This is really simple and can be achieved with a [header capture]: on the response to the POST creation request, we are going to capture the [`Location`] header, which indicates the redirection URL target, and use it to go to the next page.

 {:start="1"}